MooersLab/pymolsnips/README.md

 Most plugins have GitHub websites of their own.
 These sites rarely mention minpac, but Vundle is always mentioned.

-Vundle, which stands for *vim bundle*, is a plugin manager that configures your plugins directly in the `.vimrc` file.
+*Vundle*, which stands for *vim bundle*, is a plugin manager that configures your plugins directly in the `.vimrc` file.
 It is in this file that you install and update plugins, as well as comment out unused plugins.

 <A href=#FASTLINKS2>Return to list of editors above.</A>